vedit/redox-w-tenting-case/README.md

-# Alternative Redox W case
+# Alternative Redox W case with Tenting Stilts

 This is a case modification for [Redox W](https://github.com/mattdibi/redox-keyboard)